 Has anybody been wondering what we have been up to for the last month?
 We were working our butts off at our construction site, aka our house.
-It's an older house and before we make it all nice and homey inside, we made it worse by tearing down ceilings, walls and ripping up floors to replace some of the structural supports or to reinforce them.
+It's an older house and before we make it all nice and homey inside, we made it worse by tearing down part of the ceilings, looking into walls and fixing up the floor, replace some of the rotten wood or reinforce a weak spot.
 This process has been going pretty swiftly so far, but we are only a one man one woman crew, so don't hold your breaths for us to announce that we are all done.
 It will be a long while yet...

 And then it's wise to call in the professionals too for their expertise and help.

 Like Jim Ciliska of Ciliska Excavating & Trucking, who came to take out the abandoned attempt of a foundation for a garage the previous owner wanted to build next to the house.
 We already had rented a waste disposal bin which we were filling up slowly with other debris.
 The stones sure jacked up the weight and fee.

 When even the bin was full, our trusted van (previously owned and maintained by "Bell Canada" for service work and being equipped with extra strong shock absorbers to hold the built-in aluminum tool cabinets and equipment) was packed up to drive to the city's waste disposal site.